LaureBerti/Resilience_of_Outlier_Detection_to_Sampling/README.md

-# Resilience
-Estimating the Resilience to Sampling of Outlier Detection Methods
+# Resilience of Outlier Methods to Sampling

 > We  introduce the notion of  *resilience  to sampling* for outlier detection methods.
 Orthogonal to  traditional quality performance metrics such as precision/recall, resilience represents the extent up to which the number of outliers detected by a method applied to the whole dataset is preserved when the method is actually applied to a set of samples from a given sampling scheme.